Communist Party of Venezuela: During the Bolivarian era

 In the 2018 Venezuelan presidential election, the PCV endorsed Nicolas Maduro.

-In August 2020, PCV distanced itself from Maduro, with party leader Óscar Figuera affirming that the party would not support President Maduro if he failed to change his policies regarding Venezuela's economy.
+In August 2020, PCV distanced itself from Maduro, with party leader Óscar Figuera affirming that the party would not support President Maduro if he failed to change the economic policies.
 In September 2020, Figuera denounced Maduro, claiming that the PCV was being disproportionately attacked by Maduro's government.

-Organization
+During the period February-April 2023, members of the Party who were dissatisfied its political line under Secretary-General Figuera held five regional conferences and then an 'Extraordinary Congress' in Caracas on 21 May.
+Their principal criticism of Figuera was that his attacks on Maduro were in effect putting the Party on the side of imperialism versus the Bolivarian revolution.
+According to a history of this period compiled by the anti-Figuera group, their Extraordinary Congress represented 17 States and was attended by 520 delegates.
+At the Extraordinary Congress it was decided to apply to the Venezuelan Supreme Tribunal of Justice for redress of alleged anti-democratic practices by the Figuera leadership group.